 - Make it possible for you to discuss the problem with those concerned, if you would like this.

 - Make sure you receive an apology, where this is appropriate.

 - Identify what we can do to make sure the problem doesn’t happen again.

 Please note that we operate a strict confidentiality process, therefore if you are complaining on behalf of someone else, it is essential that you have written and signed consent by the person concerned to authorise you to complain on their behalf unless they are medically incapable of providing written consent.

 We hope that, if you have a problem, you will use our practice complaints procedure.
 We believe this will give us the best chance of putting right whatever has gone wrong and an opportunity to improve our practice.
-If for any reason you feel that the practice complaints procedure has not resolved your problem, you can raise your complaint directly with the commissioner of our services, please address your complaints to:
+If for any reason you feel that the practice complaints procedure has not resolved your problem, you can write to the Ombudsman who can be contacted at: